-Ferrero and Nutella, pride of Alba
+Ferrero and Nutella, Pride of Alba

-In this article, we are also going to answer some of the most frequently asked questions: is it possible to visit the Ferrero chocolate factory?
-Can we buy Nutella from the factory’s outlet store?
+In this article, we are also going to answer some of the most frequently asked questions: Is it possible to visit the Ferrero chocolate factory?
+Can we Buy Nutella from the factory’s outlet store?

-Ferrero chocolate, a story of a family
+Ferrero chocolate, a family story

 At that time, Alba was just a rural center where people from the nearby villages would visit on market day.
-Langhe Hills were poor, business opportunities were limited and shops were likely to see customers on Sundays only.
+The Langhe Hills were poor, business opportunities were limited and shops were likely to see customers on Sundays only.

 However, that was still the best place around to get more visibility.